 Reporting a Complaint

 If a student believes they are the victim of harassment or retaliation, the student is encouraged to report a complaint immediately.
-If the complaint is from a student making an allegation against a university employee then the student may either contact the Dean of Students Office, Dean of Faculty, or the Director of Human Resources.
+If the complaint is from a student making an allegation against a university employee then the student may either contact the Dean of Students Office, Dean of School of Nursing, Dean of School of Business, Dean of College of Arts and Sciences, or the Director of Human Resources.
 When the allegation is against a university employee the procedure as outlined in the common chapter of the employee handbook will be followed.
 If the harassment is student to student, students are encouraged to report it to the Dean of Students Office or the Title IX Officer at which time an investigation will begin.

-Employees who become aware of potential harassment of others which may be in violation of this policy must report such conduct to one of the following offices: Dean of Students Office, Dean of Faculty, or the Director of Human Resources.
+Employees who become aware of potential harassment of others which may be in violation of this policy must report such conduct to one of the following: Dean of Students Office, Dean of School of Nursing, Dean of School of Business, Dean of College of Arts and Sciences, or the Director of Human Resources.
 Supervisors have an obligation to immediately report any possible instances of harassment involving employees, students or others to the Director of Human Resources or other appropriate persons as indicated above.
 Once the university has knowledge of the complaint, the university is obligated to investigate the allegation.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 Title IX can apply in areas such as athletics, student recruitment and admissions, financial aid, scholarships, course offerings and access, employment, and housing and residential services.
 Title IX also protects students and employees, both male and female, from unlawful sexual harassment in school programs and activities, as well as sexual assault, which are forms of unlawful discrimination under Title IX.

 Linfield has established a committee, consisting of a Title IX Coordinator and Deputy Coordinators, each of whom have specific knowledge to respond to concerns in the areas described above.
-Inquiries related to this policy can be directed to the following:
+Inquiries related to this policy can be directed to email@example.com.

 - The Dean of Students or designee is responsible for documenting the complaint and determining, with consultation as he or she deems appropriate, who will conduct the investigation.